STMicroelectronics/STM32CubeF4/README.md

 ![latest tag](https://img.shields.io/github/v/tag/STMicroelectronics/STM32CubeF4.svg?color=brightgreen)

-**STM32Cube** is an STMicroelectronics original initiative to ease the developers life by reducing efforts, time and cost.
+**STM32Cube** is an STMicroelectronics original initiative to ease developers' life by reducing efforts, time and cost.

 **STM32Cube** covers the overall STM32 products portfolio.
 It includes a comprehensive embedded software platform delivered for each STM32 series.
    * The CMSIS modules (core and device) corresponding to the ARM(tm) core implemented in this STM32 product.
-   * The STM32 HAL-LL drivers : an abstraction drivers layer, the API ensuring maximized portability across the STM32 portfolio
+   * The STM32 HAL-LL drivers, an abstraction layer offering a set of APIs ensuring maximized portability across the STM32 portfolio.
    * The BSP drivers of each evaluation, demonstration or nucleo board provided for this STM32 series.
    * A consistent set of middleware libraries such as RTOS, USB, FatFS, graphics, touch sensing library...
-   * A full set of software projects (basic examples, applications and/or demonstrations) for each board provided by this STM32 series
+   * A full set of software projects (basic examples, applications, and demonstrations) for each board provided for this STM32 series.

 The **STM32CubeF4 MCU Package** projects are directly running on the STM32F4 series boards.
 You can find in each Projects/*Board name* directories a set of software projects (Applications/Demonstration/Examples).